Ishraque-Shahriar/Indeed_Job_Search_Analysis/README.md

-# Update README file with additional insights for job aspirants
+#README file with additional insights for job aspirants
 extended_readme_content = """# Indeed Job Data Analysis

 This project scrapes job postings from Indeed and analyzes the collected data.